g0v-it/data-budget/sdaas/README.md

 - to manually downloads copy all required raw data that are not directly accessible for web in the *datalake/download* directory
 - to cache other linked open data editing and running the script `refresh.sh` in the *datalake/lod* directory.
 - to develop the *gateways* for transforming data in linked data
-- to write *axiom* and rule to infer new data
+- to write *axioms* and rules to infer new data
-- to create a *build script* for sdaas platform.
+- to create a *build script* for sdaas platform that drives the data ingestion process.
+- to run sdaas

 ## stand alone gateways development and testing